Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Introduction

-In this paper, we solve these issues by introducing adaptive resetting bandit (\AADWIN{}-bandit) algorithms, which is a new class of bandit algorithms.
-Several algorithms, such as UCB and TS, have been established in the stationary case; therefore, our idea is to extend them without introducing any forced exploration.
+This paper solves these issues by introducing adaptive resetting bandit (\AADWIN{}-bandit) algorithms, a new class of bandit algorithms.
+Several algorithms, such as UCB and TS, have been established in the stationary case; therefore, we aim to extend them without introducing any forced exploration.
 For this purpose, we combine them with an adaptive windowing technique.
 For example, \AADWIN{}-TS, which is an instance of the \AADWIN{}-bandit, combines the adaptive windowing with TS.
 Our method deals with a subclass of changes that we call \textit{global changes}.
 Intuitively, if all arms change in a coordinated manner, we can avoid forced exploration to improve performance.
 This type of change is natural in the predictive maintenance of Example \ref{expl:bioliq}, as illustrated in Figure \ref{fig:bioliq_heatmap}, where the nonstationarity often results from changes in the entire system.

-For the sake of generality, our analysis considers the more general setting of the multiple-play MAB (MP-MAB), in which the forecaster may play $L>1$ arms per time step \citep{komiyama2015optimal}.
-One of the main challenges in MP-MAB is comparing each arm with the top $L$-th arm to identify the suboptimality of it.
-Moreover, in a nonstationary environment, we must maintain the candidate of the best arms for successful change detection, which is reflected in our design of the algorithm in Section \ref{subsec:elimucb}.
-Naturally, our results also hold in the traditional single-play MAB setting.
-We demonstrate that the proposed method has optimal performance for stationary streams and comparable bounds with existing NS-MAB algorithms for abruptly changing and gradually changing environments under the global change assumption.
-Finally, our method is nearly parameter-free and very efficient in practice, making it more applicable to real-world settings.
+Our analysis shows that the proposed method has optimal performance for stationary streams and comparable bounds with existing NS-MAB algorithms for abruptly changing and gradually changing environments under the global change assumption.
 Table \ref{tbl:comp} compares the bounds from the proposed method with the existing types of NS-MAB algorithms.